-I’VE SPENT LESS TIME in these parts of Thailand than elsewhere.
-Never really a beach person, and I try to bypass Bangkok as much as possible these days.
+I try to bypass Bangkok as much as possible these days, although I did discover some interesting places on a 2022 stopover (those pics are on the way).
 There is plenty to see in Krung Thep, as Bangkok is known in Thai, but the traffic can make it too much bother.
-There are several parks and towns in the south I’d like to visit, but that’d mean dealing with Bangkok!
+Things have improved with the rail systems making getting around easier.

 Bangkok is famous for a few things, one of them being its street food.

 Another thing Bangkok is famous for is its temples.
 They are active places of worship, and must be treated with respect by visitors.